 The Yorkshire Dales Biodiversity Action Plan identifies a suite of ‘Priority Habitats’ that are important to nature conservation in the Dales.
 The Plan includes detailed Habitat Action Plans for many of these.

-Supporting farmers and landowners to restore and manage priority habitats in the National Park is one of the objectives agreed by the Authority and a wide range of local partner organisations in the National Park Management Plan 2019-24.
+Supporting farmers and landowners to restore and manage priority habitats in the National Park is one of the objectives agreed by the Authority.
+It was also agreed by a wide range of local partner organisations in the National Park Management Plan 2019-24.

 For more, follow the links to: